eBay/jsonpipe/README.md

 ####success
 Type: `Function`

 The callback function to be called on every valid JSON chunk.
-The function will be provived the parsed JSON object.
+The function gets passed the parsed JSON object.

 ####error
 Type: `Function`

 The callback function to be called on error scenarios.
-The function will be provived with an error message, reasoning the failure.
+The function gets passed with an error message, reasoning the failure.
 There can be many reasons for errors, the most common one being the JSON parse error.
 It that case the error message would be `parsererror`.
-For errors associated with the actual XMLHttpRequest it would be `xhr.statusText`
+For errors associated with the HTTP request the message would be `XMLHttpRequest` object's  `statusText`.

+####complete
+Type: `Function`

+The callback function to be called when the request finishes (after success and error callbacks are executed).
+The function gets passed the `XMLHttpRequest` object's  `statusText`.

+####timeout
+Type: `Number`

+Timeout in milliseconds for the HTTP request.
+If a call exceeds the timeout, the call is aborted and error function is called.

+####method
+Type: `String`

+The HTTP method/type of request to make (e.g. `POST`, `DELETE`, `PUT`); default is `GET`.

+####headers
+Type: `Object`

+An object of additional header key/value pairs to send along with request.

+####data
+Type: `String`

+A serialized string to be sent in the request body for a POST/PUT request

 ##Testing
 The entire test suite for the jsonpipe API is available in the main test file  [jsonpipe.js](https://github.com/eBay/jsonpipe/blob/master/test/jsonpipe.js).
 The [mocha-phantomjs](https://github.com/metaskills/mocha-phantomjs) wrapper is used as the testing framework and [chai](http://chaijs.com/api/assert/) for assertion.
 To run the tests - clone/fork the [repo](https://github.com/eBay/jsonpipe),